ALEX M. ROBERTS, PH.D. | PSYCHOLOGICAL TESTING & CONSULTATION

 • B.A., Psychology, English

-What makes Lightside different?
+What makes my approach different?

 Partnership & Advocacy

 I work closely with you throughout the testing process to identify challenges, strengths, and actionable solutions.
-My advocacy continues after testing, ensuring you or your child are connected to the right services and that the results of testing lead to meaningful support at school, work, and in future/ongoing treatment.
+My advocacy continues after testing, ensuring you or your child are connected to the right services and that the results of testing lead to meaningful supports at school, work, and in future/ongoing treatment.

 Personalized & Detailed